 - Trauma- and violence- informed physical examinations and STBBI testing: A guide for service providers

-Workshops focused on reducing STBBI-related stigma
+Workshops on Reducing STBBI-related Stigma

-CPHA hosted a series of webinars to increase understanding of the stigma associated with sexually transmitted and blood-borne infections (STBBIs) as well as sexuality and/or substance use more broadly.
-As part of this webinar series, we invited the public health community to share their knowledge and expertise on reducing STBBI-related stigma.
+CPHA has hosted a number of webinars to increase understanding of the stigma associated with sexually transmitted and blood-borne infections (STBBIs) as well as sexuality and/or substance use more broadly.
+Each webinar – presented by members of the public health community from across Canada – highlighted promising practices in stigma reduction.